Patrick Gwynne: Materials and design

 As well as building design, Gwynne also advised on furnishings and landscaping to create a complete ensemble.
-His use of plastic finishes included a special grass paper which was also his own product.
-"People seem to recognise my work as being from my hand in spite of the strong influence of client and site", he wrote in 1984.
+His use of plastic finishes included a special grass paper, which was also his own product.
+"People seem to recognize my work as being from my hand despite the strong influence of client and site", he wrote in 1984.

-His later houses became more curvilinear, with rounded corners; one in Blackheath (22 Park Gate, designed for Leslie Bilsby) is designed as a series of linked pentagons, a space-age capsule that references the proportions of neighbouring Regency buildings.
+His later houses became more curvilinear, with rounded corners; one in Blackheath (22 Park Gate, designed for Leslie Bilsby) is designed as a series of linked pentagons, a space-age capsule that references the proportions of neighboring Regency buildings.

 His clients included the actors Jack Hawkins, for whom Gwynne designed a house in Bournemouth for his parents-in-law in 1959, and Laurence Harvey, who commissioned a house in Hampstead, the pianist Clifford Curzon, and Sir Charles Forte.
 The largest was built at Witley Park, Godalming, Surrey, for Gerald Bentall in 1962.

-Gwynne retained the European quality of 1930s modernism in his careful choice of materials, delight in gadgets and neo-Baroque sensibility.
+Gwynne retained the European quality of 1930s modernism in his careful choice of materials, delight in gadgets, and neo-Baroque sensibility.

 His obituary in The Times notes his genius for his residential work "with his faultless sense of placing, innovative plan forms, novel techniques and materials, and meticulous concern for interior arrangement and detail."

 National Trust

-Following the National Trust's successful campaign to acquire Ernő Goldfinger's house in Willow Road, Hampstead, in 1993 Gwynne offered The Homewood, the last great pre-war modern house with its fittings and grounds intact.
+Following the National Trust's successful campaign to acquire Ernő Goldfinger's house in Willow Road, Hampstead, in 1993, Gwynne offered The Homewood, the last great pre-war modern house with its fittings and grounds intact.
 Avanti Architects worked with Gwynne to painstakingly restore the house.

-Even at the end, despite increasing frailty Gwynne was still developing designs for a new house in the grounds to create an income for the Trust.
+Even at the end, despite increasing frailty, Gwynne was still developing designs for a new house in the grounds to create an income for the Trust.